saivenky/saivenky.github.io/_posts/2023-01-24-great-content-takes-time.md

 ---
 Great content takes time.
 This is no surprise, but producing great content also take practice.
 And if you practice every day, then you don't get a lot of time.

-I realize this is a narrow view of practicing writing.
-And since I'm new at it, the closest analogy I can produce is to programming.
+Since I'm new at writing content, the closest analogy I can produce is to programming.

 ### Parts of the Skill

 First of all, I recognize that there are different parts of writing.
-There's writing and editing at the very least.
-But also there is finding that initial inspiration and doing research for the content you're writing.
-(If you're not sure, I'm not doing a lot of that "research" bit I speak of.)
+There's writing and editing.
+But there is also finding that initial inspiration and doing research for the content you're writing.

-As an engineer, I need to practice coding and debugging, but quite often project planning and refactoring quite a bit too.
+As an engineer, I need to practice coding and debugging, but quite often project planning and refactoring too.

 ### Practicing a Single Part

-By just producing content every day, inspired by [500 Words A Day](https://www.fivehundredwordsaday.com/beta), what I'm really practicing is just one part of that.
-This is entirely the writing part of producing content.
+By just producing content every day, inspired by [500 Words A Day](https://www.fivehundredwordsaday.com/beta), what I'm really practicing is just one part of the larger skill.
+This is just the writing part of creating written content.

-The equivalent in engineering being just practicing coding (i.e. only writing code).
+The equivalent in engineering is just practicing coding (i.e. only writing code).
 You can produce poor code that technically works but is impossible to maintain.
 For non-programmers, I'll compare this back to writing...

 I can write grammatically correct sentences.
 I can group these sentences into paragraphs.
 It might not even make sense.
 And this content may not be great.
 But still, it's written content.
-Coming back to the point now...

 ### Basic Practice for Beginners

 But I'm going to argue that this single facet practice is necessary.
 As a programmer, you need to get used to writing lots of code.
 You can read about how to write code, but the practicing writing is what makes it stick.
-Eventually, you will

 Eventually, you start to recognize patterns.
-With those patterns, you can create flow and learn to write programs that have fewer bugs (equivalent to fewer grammatical errors or flow disruptions) or needs less refactoring (equivalent to less editing).
+With those patterns, you can learn to write programs that have fewer bugs (equivalent to fewer grammatical errors or flow disruptions) or needs less refactoring (equivalent to less editing).

-Both these examples are the equivalent of practice for beginners.
-Eventually, you get good enough at these basic skills that you no longer need to practice as frequently.
+Both these examples are practice for beginners.
+You get good enough at these basic skills that you no longer need to practice as frequently.

 ### Advanced Skill Practice